shivaniadakane/Fraud-Analytics-Dashboard-For-A-Gaming-App/README.md

-•	A dashboard is a collection of several charts and graphs from different worksheets.
-It provides a single view for analysing the entire business dataset.
+# Fraud Analytics Dashboard For A Gaming App
-•	The dashboard is about Analytics of Online Gaming Applications and Prevention of Fraud.
-An online gaming fraud occurs when an unscrupulous individual manipulates or exploits an internet betting site for monetary gain.
-This type of fraud can take many forms, such as money laundering, affiliate fraud, bonus abuses, and multi-accounting.
+This repository houses a Tableau-based dashboard project focused on the analytics of online gaming applications and the prevention of fraud.
+Online gaming fraud encompasses various illicit activities, such as money laundering, affiliate fraud, bonus abuses, and multi-accounting, where individuals manipulate or exploit internet betting sites for monetary gain.

+Dashboard Highlights
-•	In this project, we are trying to minimize the fraud from the process of data analysis.
-The data is provided by a client and it is verified with no errors.
-Later the data is imported from MySQL Server to Tableau for visualizations.
-For visualization we created a dashboard.
+Data Source: The data, provided by the client and verified with no errors, has been imported from MySQL Server to Tableau for visualizations.

-•	From the data, out of 600 Customers, 229 cases are of fraud which constitutes of 38%.
-Maximum average deposit per day is 1 by 287 customers.
-Amount approved deposit by customers is 12 M and Total pending deposit consists of 1M (which is 8.23% of total approved deposit) and Total rejected withdrawal consists of 2M (which is 14.17% of total approved deposit).
+Fraud Analysis: Out of 600 customers, 229 cases are identified as fraud, constituting 38% of the dataset.

+Deposit Insights:
+The maximum average deposit per day is made by 287 customers.
+The total amount of approved deposits by customers is 12M.
+Total pending deposits account for 1M (8.23% of the total approved deposit).
+Total rejected withdrawals constitute 2M (14.17% of the total approved deposit).

+Dashboard Visualization:
+The dashboard provides a single view for analyzing the entire business dataset, featuring several charts and graphs that offer insights into fraud cases, deposit patterns, and withdrawal outcomes.